What does that mean for advertisers?

 Applying The Mille Feuille Method

-Let’s say you want to target your blog readers, but only the ones who’d be interested in your latest article about the best coffee shops in Costa Mesa, California.
+You only want to target the blog readers you think would be interested in your latest article about the best coffee shops in Costa Mesa, California.

 - Create a Custom Audience of blog readers.